justinseth01/My-Website/README.md

 # My-Website
 This is a very basic personal website.
-I will in the future develop a more advanced website.
+I plan on developing a more advanced website in the near future.